System Design Space

 Why this book is practical

-The book provides a pragmatic Data Mesh adoption path: validate value with a narrow MVP first, then scale through domain ownership, data product thinking, and automated federated governance.
+The book offers a pragmatic Data Mesh adoption path without platform maximalism: validate the hypothesis with an MVP first, then scale through domain responsibility, product thinking, and automated policies.

 For data teams